EMCECS/influx/query/docs/SPEC.md

 #### Option statements

 Options specify a context in which a Flux query is to be run.
-While they are a part of the formal language definition, they are treated as a separate entity from a Flux query with regards to the execution model.
-For example, the following Flux script sets the `task` option to schedule a query to run periodically every hour, while the `now` option implicitly specifies the time range (retrospectively) over which the query is to be run:
+They are similar to preprocessor directives in that they describe how to execute a specific Flux query.
+For example, the following Flux script sets the `task` option to schedule a query to run periodically every hour:

     option task = {
         name: "mean",
         every: 1h,
     }

-    option now = now() - 5m

     from(db:"metrics")
-        |> range(start:-task.freq)
+        |> range(start:-task.every)
         |> group(by:["level"])
         |> mean()
         |> yield(name:"mean")